Update: September 2020

 We operate a family dining experience for children.
 Eight children sit at a table, with two of the older children taking on the role of ‘servers’.

 Derbyshire County Council provides a daily lunch service in school which is available to all children.
 All children in Reception, Years 1 and 2 are eligible to receive a free school meal.
-For children in Years 3, 4, 5 and 6, the current price of a school meal is £2.10 per day.
+For children in Years 3, 4, 5 and 6, the current price of a school meal is £2.20 per day.
 Please pay dinner money in advance on a Monday morning, either directly to the school office staff, or send it in a named envelope for your child to give to their class teacher.
-Anyone in Year 3 and above who is eligible for free school meals should complete an online application form.

 If children do not want a school meal, they can bring a healthy packed lunch to school.
 Please do not send fizzy drinks in to school, or drinks in glass, or breakable drinks bottles.